Natrox/RaptorAudio/README.md

 WAV files with metadata are not supported at this point in time.
 Please use OGG if you want to retain metadata.

+Only regular WAV files are supported.
+WAV files that are compressed or use DPCM do not work.

 You cannot delete DSP variables, when they are initialized, they remain until the program is closed.

 Acknowledgements
 --------------

 I would like to thank the following people/entities;

 Nils Desle, my teacher at NHTV IGAD, for teaching me about audio programming in his audio course and providing feedback.